charliekley/charliekley.github.io/index.md

 **Ford Audio-Video - Project Engineer Intern, Summer 2025**

-At Ford AV, I supported the installation and integration of large-scale AV systems for multi-million-dollar facilities.
-I assisted in commissioning and troubleshooting professional AV hardware at venues including the University of Texas Football Stadium.
+At Ford AV, I worked on the installation and integration of large-scale AV systems for multi-million-dollar facilities.
+I assisted in commissioning and troubleshooting professional AV hardware at large venues including the University of Texas Football Stadium.
 I collaborated closely with engineers and contractors to ensure seamless deployment of complex audio-visual solutions across multiple high-profile projects.

 **Neckog Industries - Mechanical Engineering Intern, Summer 2024**